ilastik/ilastik.github.io/documentation/basics/common_problems.md

 group: "basic-documentation"
 weight: 7
 ---
-# Common problems, their solutions, tips, tricks and workarounds.
+# Common problems and questions, tips, tricks and workarounds.

 If you are experiencing a problem with ilastik which we haven't yet described below, please [let us know]({{site.baseurl}}/community.html)!
 If your problem is already described, [tell us anyway]({{site.baseurl}}/community.html) and we'll adjust our priority list.